Macawls/UnityDeployExample/README.md

 ```
 wget https://macawls.dev/unityfiles/gitattributes -o ".gitattributes"
 ```
 All done!
-Have a look using:
+Have a look at which files are going to be tracked using:
 ```
 git status
 ```